symbolic-labs-pub/freedom-that-lasts/README.md

 - optionally interactively welcome members, citizens to manage intentional direction actions in step sizes.
 - Research and visualize the a/b/c feeds
 - TODO: Tutorials with example on how to
+- Editing, printing folding of the book: the current typography is a catastrophe, I stated it good enough when formulas happend to be rendered properly.
+All editing, publishing and such is more than welcome.
+Manuscript is available in markdown.

 ## Codebase Health